High availability (HA)

 SLAVE # chcon -R system_u:object_r:mysqld_db_t:s0 /var/lib/mysql

-5.- Start mysqld service in the slave server.
+5.- We start the mysqld service on the slave server.

 systemctl start mysqld